MickeLarsson/Graphite-PowerShell-Functions/README.md

 Function Name | Description
 --- | ---
-ConvertTo-GraphiteMetric | Takes the Windows Performance counter name and coverts it to something that Graphite can use.
+ConvertTo-GraphiteMetric | Takes the Windows Performance counter name and coverts it to something that ~~Graphite~~ StatsD can use.
-Send-BulkGraphiteMetrics | Sends several Graphite Metrics to a Carbon server with one request.
-Bulk requests save a lot of resources for Graphite server.
+Send-BulkGraphiteMetrics | Sends several ~~Graphite~~ StatsD Metrics to a Carbon server with one request.
+Bulk requests save a lot of resources for ~~Graphite~~ StatsD server.
 Send-GraphiteEvent | Sends an event to Graphite using the Graphite Event API.
 More information about the events API can be found [in this blog post](http://obfuscurity.com/2014/01/Graphite-Tip-A-Better-Way-to-Store-Events).
-Send-GraphiteMetric | Allows you to send metrics to Graphite in an ad-hoc manner.
+Send-GraphiteMetric | Allows you to send metrics to ~~Graphite~~ StatsD in an ad-hoc manner.
 Start-SQLStatsToGraphite | The function to query SQL.
-This is an endless loop which will send metrics to Graphite.
+This is an endless loop which will send metrics to ~~Graphite~~ StatsD.
 Start-StatsToGraphite | The function to collect Windows Performance Counters.
-This is an endless loop which will send metrics to Graphite.
+This is an endless loop which will send metrics to ~~Graphite~~ StatsD.